Anna Samson

 Anna May Samson (born 23 November 1989) is a British-born Australian actress of stage and screen.
-Since graduating from the Victorian College of the Arts, Samson has appeared in numerous theatre productions, receiving a Helpmann Award nomination for her role in Birdland in 2016.
+Since graduating from the Victorian College of the Arts, Samson has performed extensively for major theatre companies and been nominated for numerous theatre awards, including a Helpmann Award nomination for her role in Birdland and a Sydney Theatre Award for Consent.
 She made her television debut in the 2012 miniseries Conspiracy 365, and went on to appear in various TV drama series, including Jack Irish and Winners & Losers.
 In 2016, Samson made her feature film debut in Crime & Punishment.
 The following year, she starred in feature film What If It Works?, SBS drama Dead Lucky, and the miniseries Wake in Fright.
-From 2021 to 2022, she played Mia Anderson in the soap opera Home and Away.
-She portrays DI Mackenzie Clarke in the 2024 Death in Paradise spin-off Return to Paradise.
+From 2021 to 2022, she played Mia Anderson in Home and Away.
+She portrays DI Mackenzie Clarke in the 2024 Death in Paradise spin-off Return to Paradise, making her the first woman to portray the lead detective in the global hit franchise.

 Early life and education

 Anna May Samson was born on 23 November 1989 in England, but spent her early years living in Nigeria.
 Her family later relocated to Sydney, Australia.

 Samson attended the Newtown High School of the Performing Arts and graduated from the Victorian College of the Arts (VCA) in 2010.
 During her time at the VCA, Samson received the John Tallis Award for Excellence.